-New: Magic Leap One™ Early Access Support
+New: Magic Leap One™ Beta Support

-At GDC, we announced Early Access support for Magic Leap One™: Creator Edition, a software toolkit for early development of experiences for Magic Leap's personal spatial computing platform, as part of a larger partnership between the two companies.
+At GDC, we announced Beta support for Magic Leap One™: Creator Edition, a software toolkit for early development of experiences for Magic Leap's personal spatial computing platform, as part of a larger partnership between the two companies.
 As of Unreal Engine 4.20, you can develop for the Magic Leap One™ using the fully supported release of Unreal Engine.

 Unreal Engine 4 support for Magic Leap One uses our built in frameworks for things like camera control, world meshing, motion controllers, and forward and deferred rendering.
 We’ve also added more robust support for features like eye tracking and gestures.

 Developers can download the Magic Leap software development kit and simulator at developer.magicleap.com.
 For those developers with access to hardware, Unreal Engine 4.20 can deploy and run on the device in addition to supporting Zero Iteration workflows through Play In Editor.